3.1 Heartbroken rebels

 How many rankled at the price they had to pay for survival, even while understanding that they had to pay that price?

 Of course, they weren’t about to overturn their tribal way of life.
-That would have been foolish and self–defeating, because their survival depended on sticking with the tribal discipline.
+That would have been foolish and self-defeating, because their lives depended on sticking with the tribal discipline.

 Survival partners.